 Chelsea went on to second grade, and Estelle to another student, but the two never lost touch.

 “We just really had a connection,” says Chelsea.
 “That connection made all the difference.
 Mrs. Rosen has always felt like a second grandma to me.
 We communicated mostly through letters, and she would make me little gifts.
 My parents’ house was right behind the school, where she was still tutoring, and sometimes my mother would arrange for short little visits.”

 Estelle was invited to milestones, like an honor society event and high school graduation, even Chelsea’s wedding.
-Estelle was ill and in a rehab facility at the time and couldn’t make the ceremony, but Chelsea made sure to drop by, bringing a special wedding bouquet to celebrate the occasion with her special friend.
+Estelle couldn’t make the ceremony, but Chelsea made sure to drop by, bringing a special wedding bouquet to celebrate the occasion with her special friend.

 To both, the connection and the inclusion seem natural.
 These days, the two stay connected with frequent letters and regular phone calls, as Chelsea now lives in North Dakota with her husband.
 When they come home over the holidays, a visit to Estelle is always on the itinerary.